Solar System: Past

-Due to their higher boiling points, only metals and silicates could exist in solid form in the warm inner Solar System close to the Sun, and these would eventually form the rocky planets of Mercury, Venus, Earth, and Mars.
-Because metallic elements only comprised a very small fraction of the solar nebula, the terrestrial planets could not grow very large.
+In the warm inner Solar System close to the Sun, within the frost line and even further within the soot line, material other than metals and silicates, due to their higher boiling points, could not persist in solid form.
+Here planets formed that are mainly rocky, which are Mercury, Venus, Earth, and Mars.
+Because these refractory materials only comprised a small fraction of the solar nebula, the terrestrial planets could not grow very large.

 The giant planets (Jupiter, Saturn, Uranus, and Neptune) formed further out, beyond the frost line, the point between the orbits of Mars and Jupiter where material is cool enough for volatile icy compounds to remain solid.
 The ices that formed these planets were more plentiful than the metals and silicates that formed the terrestrial inner planets, allowing them to grow massive enough to capture large atmospheres of hydrogen and helium, the lightest and most abundant elements.
 Leftover debris that never became planets congregated in regions such as the asteroid belt, Kuiper belt, and Oort cloud.
-The Nice model is an explanation for the creation of these regions and how the outer planets could have formed in different positions and migrated to their current orbits through various gravitational interactions.

-Within 50 million years, the pressure and density of hydrogen in the centre of the protostar became great enough for it to begin thermonuclear fusion.
+Within 50 million years, the pressure and density of hydrogen in the center of the protostar became great enough for it to begin thermonuclear fusion.
+As helium accumulates at its core, the Sun is growing brighter; early in its main-sequence life its brightness was 70% that of what it is today.
 The temperature, reaction rate, pressure, and density increased until hydrostatic equilibrium was achieved: the thermal pressure counterbalancing the force of gravity.
 At this point, the Sun became a main-sequence star.
-The main-sequence phase, from beginning to end, will last about 10 billion years for the Sun compared to around two billion years for all other phases of the Sun's pre-remnant life combined.
 Solar wind from the Sun created the heliosphere and swept away the remaining gas and dust from the protoplanetary disc into interstellar space.

-As helium accumulates at its core the Sun is growing brighter; early in its main-sequence life its brightness was 70% that of what it is today.
+Following the dissipation of the protoplanetary disk, the Nice model proposes that gravitational encounters between planetesimals and the gas giants caused each to migrate into different orbits.
+This led to dynamical instability of the entire system, which scattered the planetesimals and ultimately placed the gas giants in their current positions.
+During this period, the grand tack hypothesis suggests that a final inward migration of Jupiter dispersed much of the asteroid belt, leading to the Late Heavy Bombardment of the inner planets.